Mike-Brown5/AutomationNet/README.md

-An Automation Python Script that let configure multiple CISCO devices simultaneously by doing the following:
+An Automation Python Script that let configure multiple devices simultaneously by doing the following:

 1-Validate the IP file: It takes the path to a file containing a list of IP addresses as input and verifies if the file exists and then It checks if the IP addresses in the file are valid .